SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 ### Blox Variables

-`Blox Variables` are related to the Blox they are defined in but unique among instances of Blox attached to GaemObjects.
+`Blox Variables` are related to the Blox they are defined in but unique among instances of Blox attached to GameObjects.
 This means that each GameObject that has the same Blox on it will allow you to separately edit the Blox variables (properties) for it.
 This Variable is identified by the _{b}_ icon.
 They are normally used where you want to give a Blox properties which can be changed in the Inspector to later be read and used by Blocks.

 To define the Blox variables you need to change to the Variables editor of the Blox editor.